DiscreteTom/q-cli-history-inspector/README.md

 npm run dev
 ```

+The `predev` script will automatically copy the required SQL.js files to the public folder before starting the development server.

 3. Open your browser and navigate to the URL shown in the terminal (usually `http://localhost:5173`)

 ### Building for Production